Skip to main content

 • Exception handling: When things go wrong, does our error response structure look right?

-• JSON response structure: Does the final JSON match what our API contract promises?
+• JSON response structure: Does the final JSON match our API contract?

 To make our assertions more readable, we'll first create some custom matchers for our API response structure: